 How Have Estimates Been Moving Since Then?

-It turns out, estimates revision have trended downward during the past month.
-The consensus estimate has shifted -29.34% due to these changes.
+The consensus estimate has shifted -5.27% due to these changes.

-At this time, Armstrong World Industries has a strong Growth Score of A, though it is lagging a bit on the Momentum Score front with a B. However, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.
+At this time, Armstrong World Industries has an average Growth Score of C, a grade with the same score on the momentum front.
+Charting a somewhat similar path, the stock was allocated a grade of B on the value side, putting it in the top 40% for this investment strategy.

 Overall, the stock has an aggregate VGM Score of B. If you aren't focused on one strategy, this score is the one you should be interested in.

 Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
-It's no surprise Armstrong World Industries has a Zacks Rank #4 (Sell).
-We expect a below average return from the stock in the next few months.
+Notably, Armstrong World Industries has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.